 Autism Spectrum Disorders

-Traditionally, medical and educational establishments have considered autism to be solely a behaviorally-based disorder.
-The diagnosis of autism has been founded on the observation of behavior and treatment focused primarily on alleviating challenging behaviors.
-A growing number of individuals within the autism community acknowledge that there is a very real biomedical component to the disorder in which underlying medical issues are often causing or contributing to autistic behaviors.
-Therefore, to achieve optimal results, it is critical that potential biomedical issues be assessed and included as part of the overall treatment programs for individuals with autistic spectrum disorders.
+Traditionally, the diagnosis of autism has been based on the observation of behavior, and treatment focused primarily on alleviating challenging behaviors.
+However, there is a very real biomedical component to the disorder in which underlying medical issues often cause or contribute to autistic behavior.

-Some of the most common problems include overgrowth of Candida and Clostridia, inability to detoxify environmental toxins, and development of food intolerances and/or allergies.
-Each of these problems cause additional complications that make it more difficult for the body to overcome the obstacle at hand.
-These physical and environmental factors limit the available nutrients to the brain and body which causes damage to cellular, metabolic, and central nervous system functioning.
-In most cases, when these problems and complications are corrected, the patient’s symptoms are greatly improved.
+Some of the most common problems include gastrointestinal (GI) overgrowth of Candida and Clostridia, inability to detoxify environmental toxins, and development of food intolerances and/or allergies.
+These physical and environmental factors limit the nutrients available to the brain and body, resulting in damage to cellular, metabolic, and central nervous system functioning.

-The immune system is influenced by hundreds of different factors.
-Every individual with autism exhibits a unique array of behavioral and cognitive symptoms in varying degrees of severity.
-However, many also experience medical symptoms such as eczema, diarrhea, constipation, rashes, dark eye circles, and visible stomach pain.
-Biomedical testing may reveal specific abnormalities that could impact some or all of these symptoms when the recommended treatments are carefully followed.
+Every individual with autism exhibits unique behavioral and cognitive symptoms with varying degrees of severity.
+Common symptoms can also include eczema, diarrhea, constipation, rashes, dark eye circles, and visible stomach pain.

 - Dr. Shaw's Book: Biological Treatments for Autism and PDD